 - Good for Portion Control: Controlling food portions for a fast-eating dog is tricky.
 It’s normal to assume that a dog needs more shares when it gulps its meal in seconds.
 However, this encourages obesity.
 Slow feed bowls for dogs can help in portion control since it’s more satisfying when pups take longer to eat.

-- Cleaning Some Slow Feeders Is Challenging: The barriers in a slow dog eating bowl presents some challenges during cleanup.
-The issue especially applies to bowls that are not dishwasher proof.
+- Cleaning Some Slow Feeders is Challenging: The barriers in a slow feeder dog bowl presents some challenges during cleanup.
+The issue especially applies to bowls that are not dishwasher-safe.

 - Risk of Gastrointestinal Distress: Dogs may ingest the non-edible plastics used to construct the slow feeding bowls as they chew on the barriers.
 Such materials may present trouble in the digestive system of your pet.

-- Messy Feeding: As mentioned earlier, slow feeding bowls makes it hard for dogs to reach food.
+- Messy Feeding: As mentioned earlier, slow feed dog bowls make it hard for dogs to reach food.
 If you are using a less sturdy bowl, there are chances that your pet will topple it when trying to reach the treats.
 The pooch can also spill food during the struggle.

 What Makes A Good Slow Dog Feeder?

 - Stable: You should buy a slow dog feeding bowl with necessary stability features, such as a broad base or one with an anti-skid rubber ring.
 This helps to minimize the risk of toppling and food wastage.